 What it looks like: cuddling, holding hands, hugs, massages, sitting side-by-side.

-First thing's first: Physical touch doesn't always equate to being sexual.
+First thing's first: Physical touch ins’t limited to goal-oriented sex.
 "Physical touch sounds simple enough when applied to sex, but many people don’t realize that touch is, in fact, a language, and that it communicates intention," says Dr. Chuba.
 "First and foremost, it’s important for a person with this love language to understand their own needs and boundaries around touch, and then communicate them to their partner.
 For this, it helps to think of touch as a spectrum: On the one side you have platonic touch, and on the opposite side you have sexual touch, with varying types and degrees of touch in between."

 She goes on to say that touch is all relative to the situation.
 For instance, a bad day may require a hug; a date night out, holding hands; and on your movie night in, you can definitely take advantage of some cuddling.